Bromgard/rcblack/Gisla_saga/Gisla_1.md

 [↩](#a15)

 <a name="footnote16" id="f16">16</a>:
- _Fibuli_, a fjord in Nordm&oslash;e, somewhat farther north than Halsfjord; the name is preserved in the name of the farm Fevelen, s.
-Sproglig-hist. stud. tilegnede prof. Unger (1896) p.
-44.
+ _Fibuli_, a fjord in Nordm&oslash;e, somewhat farther north than Halsfjord; the name is preserved in the name of the farm Fevelen, (see Sproglig-hist. stud. tilegnede prof. Unger (1896) p.
+44).
 [↩](#a16)

 <a name="footnote17" id="f17">17</a>:
-  [_biðr_](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0062:16), 3rd. sing. pres., "propose."
+  [_biðr_](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0062:16), 3rd. sing. pres., "proposes."
 [↩](#a17)

 <a name="footnote18" id="f18">18</a>: